A-kly/School-Vault/CMPUT 404/Lecture 1 - Humans in the wwweb.md

 ## Cyberspace and AI
 - Internet is now dominated by computers
 - There is a lot of AI generated content
+	- Some people think it's mostly dogshit computer generated stuff
+		- Ai stuff, garbage articles, copy paste pages
-- Are there humans behind the anonymous IDs?
+- Are there humans behind the anonymous IDs, bots, and random shit?